kubernetes-sigs/kind/site/content/docs/user/known-issues.md

 ```

 Although the policy has been fixed in Fedora 34, the fix has not been backported to Fedora 33 as of June 28, 2021.
 Putting SELinux in permissive mode (`setenforce 0`) is one known workaround.
 This disables SELinux until the next boot.
 For more details, see [kind#2296].

+## Failure to Create Cluster with Docker Desktop as Container Runtime

+Docker Desktop 4.3.0+ uses Cgroups v2 (see [release notes](https://docs.docker.com/release-notes/)) and can only work with Kubernetes versions >= 1.19 (see [failure to create cluster with Cgroups v2](https://kind.sigs.k8s.io/docs/user/known-issues/#failure-to-create-cluster-with-cgroups-v2)).

 [issue tracker]: https://github.com/kubernetes-sigs/kind/issues
 [file an issue]: https://github.com/kubernetes-sigs/kind/issues/new